Part I – Read about The South Island here.

 SPECIAL NOTE: ‘I-site‘ is the name of the information and booking offices to be found in every town in New Zealand.
 All the i-site staff I met on my journey were swift to assist in any way they could to make life easy.
 Not only do they book transport (all the companies!) they also book accommodation and tours.
 Some places in the world could take a lesson (I’m looking at you, Brisbane!)

 When I was released from the security gate of the Port of Auckland in November 2019 (you can read about my overland trip UK to NZ here) I was greeted by three good friends from University days.
 During my stay in Europe, these were the people who had gone out of their way to visit me.
 I could not have dreamed of a better welcome ‘home’.

 At first, I was lucky to be able to stay with Pen.
 She lived across the road from my old school in Epsom so I was able to reconnect with those ghosts of my youth.
 I wondered who I was then.
 I left Auckland when I was fifteen, chickenpox scabs on the outside and a good level of teenage angst on the inside.

 How to get around Auckland

 Some things have improved – and not just the scabs – over forty-five years!
 Auckland’s transport network is under construction.
 The intensive roadwork over the new underground system in the middle of the city is due to complete in 2024.
-But don’t worry, there’s information officers and plenty of signage to keep locals up to date as well as guide the hapless tourist.
+But don’t worry, there’s information officers and plenty of signage to keep locals up to date as well as guiding the hapless tourist.

 I was encouraged to download the Auckland Transport app which helps you plan itineraries on foot and train, bus or ferry.